koninklijke-collective/koning_open_graph/README.md

 Now a tab should be available in your page properties to set the Open Graph tags.

+When your Open Graph tags aren't working in the frontend, review the ``koning_open_graph/Configuration/TypoScript/PageIncludes/setup.txt`` and include the headerData code in your own page configuration (your page object might have a different name than ``page`` for example).

 # Configuration

 You can set a default image.
 Override the following constants: